crschmidt/communitypedalpower.org/content/posts/family-bike-ride-spring-events.md

 Family Bike Ride’s group rides are community focused event to bring together families and bikes, and highlight bike infrastructure that can help connect families to public community resources throughout the region.
 Past rides have included the Somerville Community Path and recently opened Community Path Extension, the Fitchburg Cutoff and bike infrastructure near Belmont High School, the Boston Harbor Walk, and playgrounds in Boston, Belmont, Arlington, Cambridge, and more.

 These rides are joined by all kinds of riders.
 Families arrive in bucket bikes and on long-tail cargo bikes with kid seats; kids will ride in baby seats, on the backs of bikes, or riding on their own.
-All are welcome to join, including adults looking to share in the joy of cycling.
+All are welcome to join, including adults looking to share in the joy of biking.
 Our most recent fall ride had a crowd of more than 400 attendees!

 Each season’s ride has a theme: the summer ride has ice cream, the fall ride has Halloween candy, the winter ride has smores, and starting this year, Family Bike Ride will be starting a new tradition of cookies!
 You are encouraged (but not required) to bring cookies to share for the cookie potluck.